This post contains affiliate links.

 Begin by using a clean bowl to stir together all of the ingredients.
 Mix until evenly combined.

-Next, spoon the mixture onto a piece of parchment or wax paper, and form it into a log shape.
-Wrap the butter tightly in the parchment or wax paper, and then twist the ends to secure it inside.
+Next, spoon the mixture onto a piece of parchment or wax paper and form it into a log shape.
+Wrap the butter tightly in the parchment paper or wax paper, and then twist the ends to secure it inside.

 Step 3: Chill

-Finally, let the butter chill in the fridge to harden back up for at least 2 hours before using.
+Finally, let the butter chill in the refrigerator to harden back up for at least 2 hours before using it.
+Then, slather it on seitan steak, crispy breakfast potatoes, and more!

 - Black pepper